 Philosophy of Education

-Knox Classical School will offer grades K—4 in the 2025—2026 school year.
-Through our classical, Christian, collaborative approach, we'll seek to cultivate virtue and a love of learning in our students and empower parents to disciple their children effectively.
+Through our Christ-centered, classical, collaborative approach, we seek to cultivate virtue and a love of learning in our students and empower parents to disciple their children effectively.

 Classical.